 4. Use your jewelry pliers to bend the head-pin at a 90 degree angle.
 Snip off the excess head-pin, leaving just enough room to make a loop (approx. 1/4 of an inch).

-5. Use the round-nose pliers to form a loop at the top.
-Attach your ear wires and close the loop securely.
-For more detailed instructions on working with head-pins, visit this link.
+this link.
 Repeat steps 2 through 5 for the second earring.
 Note: You may even want to add a second hole in each bottle cap to attach more beads or dangling chain.
 Repeat the instructions above for the bottom hole.

 Now you not only have a cute pair of earrings but also a conversation piece!
 I love that I'm wearing a piece of history on my ears.